ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 ## The end

-As you can see deploying desktop apps on ~OS X~ macOS is a total hassle as soon as you have something more complex than `HelloWorld.app`.
+As you can see deploying desktop apps on macOS is a total hassle as soon as you have something more complex than `HelloWorld.app`.
 XCode/QtCreator can automate many things but custom libraries, additional applications and others require doing some push-ups with custom deployment scripts.